docksal/docksal/docs/content/core/system-ssh-agent.md

 To do so, a local port configured by the `DOCKSAL_SSH_PROXY_PORT` environment variable (defaults to `30001`) is opened.

 **Caution:** if other users have local access to your system, they could connect to this port and use your keys.
-The port is only opened on an internal network interface and is not accessible from e.g. your LAN.
+The port is only opened on an internal network interface and is not accessible from your LAN.
 Use with care!